 - $9,700 CAN for graduate students (Master’s and PhD) for a period of five to six months of study or research.

-- Number of Scholarships: Over 400 scholarships are awarded every year.
+- Number of Awards: Over 400 opportunities are awarded every year.

 - Nationality: Caribbean, Central America, North America or South America

 - The award can be taken in Canada